 What is Paid Search?

-Paid search advertising is a type of digital marketing strategy where brands place their ads in the search engine result pages (SERP) of Google, Bing, and other search engines.
+Paid search advertising is a type of digital marketing strategy where brands bid to show their ads on search engine results pages (SERPs) like Google, Bing, and Yahoo.
+These ads appear when users search for specific keywords related to your product or service.

-It’s great for driving traffic and getting high-quality leads, and eventually customers.
+It’s great for driving high-intent traffic, generating qualified leads, and converting searchers into customers.

 What is Paid Social?